RareSkills/blog/evm-solidity-storage-layout/evm-solidity-storage-layout.md

 }
 ```

 <span style="color:#8d28a4;">Boolean</span>, the second declared storage variable, will store its value at the first byte to the left of <span style="color:Orange;">owner</span>'s byte sequence, or, at the least significant byte of the unused storage space.
-Remember, solidity packs variables from the right to left.
+Remember, Solidity packs variables from the right to left.

 ![Diagram showing the byte sequence that belong to address owner and bool boolean variable](https://static.wixstatic.com/media/706568_1ad9cf209ce34fd7b874f6932ef2e756~mv2.png/v1/fill/w_740,h_201,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/706568_1ad9cf209ce34fd7b874f6932ef2e756~mv2.png)